Skip to content

 flight-to-leh-winter

 My blogging journey started in 2005 with a trip to Leh.
 Leh thus has an immense sentimental value for me!
 I re-visited Leh in January 2016!
-The winter flight to Leh was operated by GoAir.
+The Delhi Leh winter flight that I took was operated by GoAir.
 The trip in 2005 was a road trip.
 So this was my first chance to click the glorious mountains while landing at Leh!
-Like any good traveler I did my research.
-I was told that on a Delhi-Leh flight I should choose the A side window seat and the reverse while coming back!
+Like any good traveler I did my research on which seat to choose on a Delhi Leh flight.
+I was told that on a Delhi-Leh flight I should choose the A side window seat and the F side while coming back!

 I opened the GoAir website punctually 24 hours before my flight so that I could choose a window seat at the web check-in.
-To my surprise even at that early hour all but one window seats were gone!
+To my surprise even at that early hour there was just one window seat available.
 But I got 30A the last available window seat, it would have to do!

 goair-winter-flight-leh